Aberlemno Sculptured Stones

 A few steps further north is the final stone, and this one is a gem.

 The church itself is usually open daylight hours.
-Its worth taking a peek inside to view the ancient stone font, which may date to the 12th century.
+It is worth taking a peek inside to view the ancient stone font, which may date to the 12th century.

 Summing up the Aberlemno Sculptured Stones